528-dev/Cornell-CS3110-OCaml/OCaml.md

 - `dune exec test/maps_test.exe` to directly run test executable
 - `dune exec bin/main.exe` to directly run main executable

+## 0.2 Utop

+**UTOP** is a modern and interactive **OCaml** toplevel (REPL) designed to enhance the OCaml programming experience.

+type `utop` in shell to enter utop, then type in utop:

+- `#directory "dirname"` : add a directory in current utop session
+- `#use "file.ml"`: excute `file.ml` line by line in current utop session
+- `#require "libname"`: link `libname` lib in current utop session
+- `command ;;`: execute `command`, then utop will response interacively

+# Ch1.
+Better Programming Through OCaml

+## 1.1 The Past of OCaml

+Genealogically, OCaml comes from the line of programming languages whose grandfather is Lisp and includes other modern languages such as Clojure, F#, Haskell, and Racket.

+OCaml originates from work done by Robin Milner and others at the Edinburgh Laboratory for Computer Science in Scotland.
+They were working on theorem provers in the late 1970s and early 1980s.
+Traditionally, theorem provers were implemented in languages such as Lisp.
+Milner kept running into the problem that the theorem provers would sometimes put incorrect “proofs” (i.e., non-proofs) together and claim that they were valid.
+So he tried to develop a language that only allowed you to construct valid proofs.
+ML, which stands for “Meta Language”, was the result of that work.
+The type system of ML was carefully constructed so that you could only construct valid proofs in the language.
+A theorem prover was then written as a program that constructed a proof.
+Eventually, this “Classic ML” evolved into a full-fledged programming language.

+In the early ’80s, there was a schism in the ML community with the French on one side and the British and US on another.
+The French went on to develop CAML and later Objective CAML (OCaml) while the Brits and Americans developed Standard ML.
+The two dialects are quite similar.
+Microsoft introduced its own variant of OCaml called F# in 2005.

+Milner received the Turing Award in 1991 in large part for his work on ML.
+The [ACM website for his award](https://amturing.acm.org/award_winners/milner_1569367.cfm) includes this praise:

+> ML was way ahead of its time.
+It is built on clean and well-articulated mathematical ideas, teased apart so that they can be studied independently and relatively easily remixed and reused.
+ML has influenced many practical languages, including Java, Scala, and Microsoft’s F#.
+Indeed, no serious language designer should ignore this example of good design.

+## 1.2 The present of OCaml

+OCaml is a functional programming language.

+- The key linguistic abstraction of functional languages is the mathematical function
+- A function maps an input to an output; for the same input, it always produce the same output
+- Mathematical functions are *stateless*
+  - They don't maintain any extra information or state that persists between usages of the function.
+- Functions are first-class
+  - You can use them as values

+Expressing everthing in terms of functions enables a uniform and simple programming model that is easier to reason about than the procedures and methods found in other famlies of languages.

+*Imperative* programming languages such as C and Java involve *mutable* state that changes throughout execution. *Commands* specify how to compute by destructively changing that state.
+Procedures (or methods) can have *side effects* that update state in addition to producing a return value.

+The **fantasy of mutability** is that it’s easy to reason about: the machine does this, then this, etc.

+The **reality of mutability** is that whereas machines are good at complicated manipulation of state, humans are not good at understanding it.
+The essence of why that’s true is that mutability breaks *referential transparency*: the ability to replace an expression with its value without affecting the result of a computation.
+In math, if f(x)=y, then you can substitute y anywhere you see f(x).
+In imperative languages, you cannot: f might have side effects, so computing f(x) at time t might result in a different value than at time t′.

+---

+OCaml is a *statically-typed* and *type-safe* programming language.
+A statically-typed language detects type errors at compile time; if a type error is detected, the language won’t allow execution of the program.

+OCaml supports a number of advanced features, some of which you will have encountered before, and some of which are likely to be new:

+- **Algebraic data types:** You can build sophisticated data structures in OCaml easily, without fussing with pointers and memory management. *Pattern matching*—a feature we’ll soon learn about that enables examining the shape of a data structure—makes them even more convenient.
+- **Type inference:** You do not have to write type information down everywhere.
+The compiler automatically figures out most types.
+This can make the code easier to read and maintain.
+- **Parametric polymorphism:** Functions and data structures can be parameterized over types.
+This is crucial for being able to re-use code.
+- **Garbage collection:** Automatic memory management relieves you from the burden of memory allocation and deallocation, a common source of bugs in languages such as C.
+- **Modules:** OCaml makes it easy to structure large systems through the use of modules.
+Modules are used to encapsulate implementations behind interfaces.
+OCaml goes well beyond the functionality of most languages with modules by providing functions (called *functors*) that manipulate modules.

+## 1.3 Look to the Future

+General-purpose languages come and go.
+In your life you’ll likely learn a handful.
+Today, it’s Python and Java.
+Yesterday, it was Pascal and Cobol.
+Before that, it was Fortran and Lisp.
+Who knows what it will be tomorrow?

+**In this fast-changing field you need to be able to rapidly adapt.**

+A good programmer has to learn the principles behind programming that transcend the specifics of any specific language.
+There’s no better way to get at these principles than to approach programming from a functional perspective.
+Learning a new language from scratch affords the opportunity to reflect along the way about the difference between *programming* and programming *in a language.*

+**OCaml does a great job of clarifying and simplifying the essence of functional programming**

+- Other languages that blend functional and imperative programming (like Scala), or
+- take functional programming to the extreme (like Haskell)

+**Advanced features of functional languages have a surprising tendency to predict new features of more mainstream languages**

+- Java brought garbage collection into the mainstream in 1995; Lisp had it in 1958
+- Java didn’t have generics until version 5 in 2004; the ML family had it in 1990
+- First-class functions, type inference, and pattern matching have been incorporated into mainstream languages like Python, Java, and C++, long after functional languages introduced them

+## 1.4 A Brief History of Cornell CS3110

+- Once upon a time, there was a course at MIT known as 6.001 ***Structure and Interpretation of Computer Programs* (SICP)**.
+It used Scheme, a functional programming language.
+Tim Teitelbaum taught a version of the course at Cornell **in Fall 1988**, following the book rather closely and using Scheme.
+- CS212 : Dan Huttenlocher had been a TA for 6.001 at MIT; he later became faculty at Cornell. **In Fall 1989**, he inaugurated CS 212 Modes of Algorithm Expression. **Basing the course on SICP**, he infused a more rigorous approach to the material.
+Huttenlocher continued to develop CS 212 through the mid 1990s, using various homegrown dialects of Scheme.
+- CS312 : renamed from CS212; Greg Morrisett inaugurated the new CS 312 in Spring 2001.
+He switched from Scheme to Standard ML.
+Kozen first taught it in Fall 2001, and Andrew Myers in Fall 2002.
+Myers began to incorporate material on modular programming from another MIT textbook, *Program Development in Java: Abstraction, Specification, and Object-Oriented Design* by Barbara Liskov and John Guttag.
+Huttenlocher first taught the course in Spring 2006.
+- CS3110  In Fall 2008 two big changes came: the language switched to OCaml, and the university switched to four-digit course numbers.
+CS 312 became CS 3110.
+Myers, Huttenlocher, Kozen, and Zabih first taught the revised course in Fall 2008, Spring 2009, Fall 2009, and Fall 2010, respectively.
+Nate Foster first taught the course in Spring 2012; and Bob Constable and Michael George co-taught for the first time in Fall 2013.
+In Fall 2018 the compilation of this textbook began.
+It synthesizes the work of over two decades of functional programming instruction at Cornell.

 # Ch2.
 The Basics of OCaml